CuriousOne23/WhenMathPrays/docs/gamma_self_defense.md

 The Gamma Self model is a **dynamical systems framework** for relationship evolution that:
 1. **Integrates** established psychological constructs (attachment, affect) into a unified mathematical representation
 2. **Uses standard ODEs** (damped oscillator dynamics) without ad-hoc mechanisms
-3. **Produces topologically consistent** attractor basins that match known outcome distributions
+3. **Produces quadrant distributions** that, when calibrated, closely align with known outcome prevalence rates
-4. **Makes falsifiable predictions** about entropy, stability, and basin transitions
+4. **Makes falsifiable predictions** about entropy effects and quadrant transitions
 5. **Requires empirical validation** through prospective longitudinal studies

 **What it is NOT:**